amankowski/basic_python/day-1/exercises.md

 * Tip: there is tab autocompletion in the python shell.
 * In the python shell you can print by using the `print()` function.
 However, you can also print by just typing the variable or function etc. and press enter.
+* At some point (maybe not right now already) it might be helpful to have a cheat sheet, just google 'python cheat sheet'.
+There are many out there!

 ### variables
 In the group introduction we stored values in 'cells' like so `A1 = 'some text'`.